 When making your initial appointment at Southview make sure to tell the receptionist that you would like to discuss sedation dentistry Charlotte at your initial appointment.

 Why Sedation Dentistry

 Many people feel worry and anxiety correlating with a visit to the dentist because they are afraid that it will hurt.
 In fact, 30 percent of the population avoids the dentist because of this.
 We are quite sympathetic to this, and we understand that there are varying levels of apprehension connected with the dentist’s chair.
-We are proud to provide sedation dentistry in Charlotte NC.
+We are proud to provide sedation dentistry Charlotte.
 Our goal is to make you as comfortable as possible, and we are happy to provide what is needed to make each visit a pleasant one.

 Sedation dentistry can help in several ways:

 - No pain.
 The goal of sedation dentistry Charlotte NC is a pain-free appointment.
 From a mild sedative to general anesthesia, the proper type of medication is utilized to accomplish this.